swacksoc/swacksoc.github.io/README.md

 # Website
-Source code of the Swack website
+Source code of the Swack website.

-Being hosted on Github Pages - https://swacksoc.github.io/
+This website is being hosted on Github Pages - https://swacksoc.github.io/